Fiat Dino: Transmission

 Both series cars used an all-synchromesh 5-speed manual transmission, with an hydraulic single-plate dry clutch (up-sized on the 2400), and a limited slip differential.

 Two-litre Dinos used a transmission of Fiat's own design.
 This was changed on the 2400 to a ZF-sourced S5-18/3 dog-leg gearbox, the same found on the Fiat 130 as well as on other manufacturers' cars.

 Motorsport

 The Fiat Dino was never raced officially, and only seldom by privateer drivers.

 The one notable participation was at the 1968 24 Hours of Le Mans, where a two-litre Spider was entered by the French Fiat-Abarth importer in the sports prototype class.
 Driven by Marcel Martin, Jean-André Mesange and Hubert Roche, it finished the race 18th overall.

 Concept cars

-At the 1968 Geneva Motor Show Pininfarina showcased the Fiat Dino Ginevra, a specially bodied berlinetta based on Dino Spider mechanicals.
+The 1967 Fiat Dino Parigi was presented at the 1967 Paris Motor Show and named after this venue, applying the Kammback designs and a shooting brake body style.
+A year later, at the 1968 Geneva Motor Show Pininfarina showcased the Fiat Dino Ginevra, a specially bodied berlinetta based on Dino Spider mechanicals.
+Both concepts were designed by Paolo Martin.